VOTE YES ON PROPOSITION F

 In-District Revenue Generating Amenities:

-15.9 million annual Lambert Airport users
+-15.9 million annual Lambert Airport users

-1,000+ rental car transactions DAILY
+-1,000+ rental car transactions DAILY

-40 million dollars in annual hotel booking fees
+-40 million dollars in annual hotel booking fees

-20% of EMS call-volume from Non-Residents now paying their fair share
+-20% of EMS call-volume from Non-Residents now paying their fair share

 What Does This Cost?

 Prop F will cost an additional penny for every dollar spent on qualified goods and services.
-In an effort to reduce the tax burden on the residents we proudly serve, everyday essentials such as groceries, utilities, prescriptions, hygiene products, etc are exempt from this tax.
+In an effort to reduce the tax burden on the residents we proudly serve, everyday essentials such as utilities, prescriptions, hygiene products, etc are exempt from this tax.
 This allows CFPD to collect revenue from non-residents utilizing our area’s amenities and give 50% of the proceeds back to our residents by reducing property taxes.

 Does this reduction apply to both real estate tax and personal property tax?